romi/romi-robots-docs/docs/Scanner/explanations/general_design.md

 # Overview of the modules interactions

 The following figure shows a use case of the ROMI modules, and the way they interact, to design an efficient plant phenotyping platform used in research.

 ![Plant Phenotyping platform](../../assets/images/interact_plan_landscape.png)

 ## PlantDB
-Should be totally independent of the rest since it could be uses in other parts of the ROMI project (Rover, Cable bot, ...) trough the abstract class `DB` or even the local database class `FSDB`.
+Should be totally independent of the rest since it could be uses in other parts of the ROMI project (Rover, Cable bot, ...) through the abstract class `DB` or even the local database class `FSDB`.

 ## Plant Imager

 It requires a physical connection to the hardware (`pyserial`) to control.
 It also needs an active ROMI database to export acquired datasets (plant images).

 ## Virtual Plant Imager